CodeYourFuture/JavaScript-Core-1-Homework/week-1/1-exercises/B-hello-world/README.md

 * Try to `console.log()` something different.
 For example, 'Hello World.
 I just started learning JavaScript!'.
 * Try to console.log() several things at once.
 * What happens when you get rid of the quote marks?
+    You get an error.
 * What happens when you console.log() just a number without quotes?
+    A number is printed (it has yellow color instead of white).